-View the list of possible characters that can be included in a preferred name.
+Check the Person Name Data Standards (CWL required) to see the list of valid characters that can be included in a preferred name at UBC.

 Once a staff member, faculty member or student has obtained a legal document that documents their name change, they can have their legal first or last name updated at UBC.

 - Vancouver students can find details on the Student Services website.

 - Okanagan students can contact the Student Services front desk.